-If you travel to any country in the EU from a non-EU country, which the UK now is, you cannot bring any meat or dairy products with you, either in your luggage, vehicle or on your person.
+If you travel to any country within the EU from a non-EU country (which the UK now is), you cannot bring any meat or dairy products with you, either in your luggage, vehicle or on your person.

 As well as the more obvious products, this also includes things like cheese (including in a sandwich!), chocolate, and sweets or desserts containing gelatine.

 This gets confusing as something like Bovril is not allowed as it includes beef stock, but you’re ok to bring in Marmite as it’s a vegan product.